Courses Available Online, Virtually and Classroom

 September 2014

 This post is relevant for people studying the NEBOSH General Certificate 2014 syllabus.
-If you're studying the 2018 syallbus, take a look at our guide to completing the NEBOSH General Certificate NG2/IG2 risk assessment.
+If you're studying the 2018 syllabus, take a look at our guide to completing the NEBOSH General Certificate NG2/IG2 risk assessment.

 Completing the practical element of the NEBOSH Certificate and International Certificate courses (now referred to as 'GC3'), at first glance, can seem quite a difficult and daunting task – particularly for those who don’t regularly write management reports in their line of work, or where it’s been some years since doing any form of studying.
-Without it’s successful completion however, the NEBOSH Certificate/International Certificate qualification cannot be awarded.
+Without its successful completion, however, the NEBOSH Certificate/International Certificate qualification cannot be awarded.

 In my capacity as a NEBOSH trainer, I frequently get asked for any tips I can offer relating to the successful completion of GC3.
 So, where better than my first blog post in my new role as a consultant and trainer with Astutis, to address some key issues?